adonese/adonese.github.io/content/post/fintech-for-software-engineers/index.md

 ---

 This is a deep dive in payment for developers.
 The purpose of this rather lengthy article is to show in a very simple way how payment works, while always relating and linking it to the overal progress in technology: servers and security.
 Fintech and payment is my personal passion and for many years I have been working with teams, business people, tech founders, banks, regulators, international companies and I feel I have a thing or two to help developers with.
 It is also intended for this guidline to work particularly well for backend and servers developers since I believe majority of complexity lies in there.
 You will see lots of graphs and I'd highly recommend you to click on them to enlarge them and look at them thoroughly.
 I have came to realize, personally, sometimes a picture is worth a thousand words.
 Another angle that this article is trying to push for is "learning by example".
 We are following a practical approach with less focus on jargons and theory, and more on the whys and hows.
 Working with [noebs, an open source payment gateway](https://github.com/adonese/noebs) has also left us with a solid open source foundation and ready codebases that curious developers can tap into for even more practical examples.
+The intention was never to write a book, that would never be possible for my time and resources.
+Another consideration (reads big catch) is that I deliberately dropped citation and referneces.
+Usually that is a big red flag, but in my defence I was eager to get a first publishable draft out of my way; and with the advent of chatbots and AI, it became practically trivial to throw in the whole text to any free chatgpt-ish service and ask it for resources.
+But mostly it was for my personal convenience: listing and citing resources would have added a considerable burden on me that I just was not able to do.
+Lastly, I wrote this preface after I finished a draft version of this article, so there's that.

+I also included some examples and extensive set of graphs.
+Example codes listed herein were mostly for my own preferences too, since calculating luhn number was something I recall I never encountered doing, and the elegancy of the solution caught and triggered the nerd in me.
+But again, the intention was never to have an amalgamation, but rather just to show bits and pieces from here and there.

 ## Use Public Key Cryptography